FOSSClass/AbantOS-Elive/AbantOS.md

 **How does Debian and Ubuntu fit together?**

 Ubuntu is proud to be based on Debian.
 Ubuntu developers want to maintain a healthy and collaborative relationship with Debian developers.
-Ubuntu has brought new users and developers to the GNU/Linux community
+Ubuntu has brought new users and developers to the GNU/Linux community.

 **How does Ubuntu differ from Debian?**

 Ubuntu has a narrow focus--community based while Debian is Universal.

 Ubuntu has its own community government structure somehow inspired by Debian's but different.
-(MOTU) The masters of the universe were team formed to look after the creation of the universe component.
+(MOTU) The masters of the universe were form to team up and look after the creation of the universe component.

 **Debian for Ubuntu developers**